Fair Cake-Cutting among Families: Democratic fairness

 \begin{lemma} Assume there are $n=mk$ agents, divided into $k$ families with $m$ members in each family.
 To guarantee that at least $q$ members in each family are positive, the total number of components may need to be at least:

 \end{lemma} \begin{proof} Number the families by $j=0,...,k-1$ and the members in each family by $i=0,...,m-1$.
-Assume that the cake is the interval $[0,mk]$.
+Assume that $C$ is the interval $[0,mk]$.
 In each family $j$, each member $i$ wants only the following interval: $(ik+j,\,ik+j+1)$.
-Thus there is no overlap between desired pieces of different members.
+Thus there is no overlap between desired intervals of different members.
 The table below illustrates the construction for $k=2,\,m=3$.
-The families are \{Alice,Bob,Charlie\} and \{David,Eva,Frankie\}:
+The families are \{Alice,Bob,Chana\} and \{David,Esther,Frank\}:

 Suppose the piece $X_j$ (the piece given to family $j$) is made of $l\geq1$ components.
 We can make $l$ members of $F_j$ positive using $l$ intervals of positive length inside their desired areas.
 However, if $q>l$, we also have to make the remaining $q-l$ members positive.
 For this, we have to extend $q-l$ intervals to length $k$.
 Each such extension totally covers the desired area of one member in each of the other families.
-Overall, each family creates $q-l$ zero members in each of the other families.
+Overall, each family forces $q-l$ zero members in each of the other families.
 The number of zero members in each family is thus $(k-1)(q-l)$.
-Adding the $q$ members which must be positive in each family, we get the following necessary condition: $(k-1)(q-l)+q\leq m$.
+Adding the $q$ members who must be positive in each family gives the necessary condition: $(k-1)(q-l)+q\leq m$.
 This is equivalent to:

-The total number of components is $k\cdot l$, which is at least equal to the expression stated in the Lemma.
+The total number of components is $k\cdot l$, which is the claimed expression.